Feeling inadequate in relationships and professional life

-Imagine if you really believed that you are competent, capable, likable and worthy of your success.
-Your professional life might look quite different.
+Imagine if you really believed that you are capable, likable and worthy.
+Your life might look quite different.
 You might:

-Stop feeling the incessant need to achieve or accomplish in order to prove your worthiness
+Stop feeling the incessant need to achieve in order to prove your worthiness

-Be able to internalize your accomplishments & recognize that you are the reason for your success
+Be able to internalize your accomplishments & recognize that you are the reason you are where you are in life

-Be assertive & able to express your opinions/ideas more freely because you know they are helpful & insightful
+Be more assertive and able to express your thoughts more freely because you know they are valuable, helpful and/or insightful

-Have the energy & freedom to invest in your life outside of the professional setting because you are confident, at peace & take better care of yourself
+Have the energy and freedom to do more of what you love because you are more confident and take better care of yourself

 Hi, I'm Dr. Brittney Chesworth